patogallardo/zemax_tools/design_analysis/TMAs_202009/TMP_Mech_Var4A/tol_analysis/readme.md

 All inter-mirror distances are varied, plus x/y decenters, plus x/y tilts totaling 15 variables, see zmx file tolerance data editor for detail on what each variable is doing.

+The merit function is such that for the edge fields, evaluated in a circle of radius 4.6 deg in 8 points we compute the average Stehl.
+Fields used are the outermost points in the following figure:

 ![](./fields.PNG)

 ## Sensitivity analysis
-I ran first a reverse sensitivity analysis, the merit function is such that for the edge fields (evaluated in a circle of radius 4.6 deg in 8 points).
+I ran first a reverse sensitivity analysis using the merit function defined above.
 The reverse sensitivity yields:
 * Mirror ditances better than 7mm
 * Decenters better than 10mm
 * Tilts better than 0.1 deg